Bauhaus (band): Influences

-Around 1970, David J's was intrigued by the ska music, roots reggae and dub music coming out of Jamaica.
+Around 1970, David J was intrigued by the ska music, roots reggae and dub music coming out of Jamaica.
 He mentioned that reggae "...was the first music that I was seriously into."
 It was from this exposure from these musical styles that made David J choose a bass guitar instead of a lead guitar.
 David explained: "I loved [dub].
 It was so exciting because it was my first exposure to this other world really.
 Something subterranean, dark, sexually charged, violent and compelling.
 This dark music was played in these dark places and was just captivating.
 I realised very quickly that what was powerful about this sound was the bass.
 I recalled that when we got guitars, no-one wanted to be the bass player – we had various bands just a bunch of friends who wanted to play pop music and they all wanted to play lead guitar – so I went; 'Well, I'll play the bass'.
 I retained my six string guitar and just played the bottom four strings and just used to play along with the records and work out the bass lines.
 I just got into it and found it really satisfying and saved up and bought a bass guitar."

 Given their mixture of reggae and punk rock, Murphy said that musically, they were "more aligned to the Clash than anything else that was going around."
 When asked about the influence of reggae on Bauhaus' music, Murphy stated that it was "massive.
 We were listening to toasting music all the time, and David brought in a lot of bass lines that were very lead riffs ... those bass lines really formed the basis of the music" In particular, dub reggae was highly influential to the band, so far that David J mentioned that their signature song, "Bela Lugosi's Dead", was intended as dub.

 The band members Daniel, David and Kevin once attended a Rastafarian event that became quite influential to their music.
 As David explained: